HatoryHanzo182/DataStructures/README.md

 ```

 Refer to the documentation and examples provided for each data structure to learn how to use them effectively in your code.

-## Contributing

-Contributions to the DataStructures project are welcome!
-If you find any issues or have suggestions for improvement, please open an issue on the GitHub repository.
-You can also submit pull requests with your proposed changes.

-Before contributing, please review the [contribution guidelines](CONTRIBUTING.md) for details on the development process.

-## License

-The DataStructures library is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for both personal and commercial projects.
-See the LICENSE file for more information.